-The SOSC shall take the necessary measures to ensure that detailed records of all actions taken in order to respond to a pollution incident, within the framework of the Plan, are accurately kept.
+The SOSC shall take the necessary measures to ensure that detailed records of all actions taken in order to respond to a pollution incident, within the framework of the Plan, are accurately kept by the Lead Party and by the assisting Parties participating in JRO.
 For this purpose, the SOSC might include a record keeping officer / financial controller in his/her Support Team.